gryter/general-docs/technicalvision.md

 ## [3] Layered solutions
 *First and second layer of plugins that allow for functionality without adding bulk to the blockchain itself.*
-- Modular plugins at blockchain, first, and second levels.
+- Modular plugins at first layer (blockchain-level) and second layer (applications layer)
-- Hivemind optimized to take on partial functionality of the `account_history` plugin.
+- Blockchain layer operations streamlined to focus on governance and native token management.
-- Second layer solutions delivering smart contracts, non-fungible tokens, and fungible tokens.
+- Second layer solutions to support custom functions such as smart contracts, fungible and non-fungible tokens, and interactive social applications.
-- Specialized microservices built upon existing technology to allow straightforward integration.
+- Standardized microservices to support easy integration of new 2nd layer applications into the Hive ecosystem.

 ## [4] Decentralized redundancy
 *Backup provisions to ensure lossless and continued operation of critical infrastructure.*